New Patients (202) 851-7554

 1712 I Street N.W.
 Suite 710 Washington, DC 20006

 A general dentist offers comprehensive dental services to patients that focus on the overall health and wellness of their natural smiles.
 Routine dental care, patient education, and disease prevention can help patients achieve and maintain healthier smiles.
+Dr. Justin Deckard is a general dentist in Washington, DC, who offers dental services for patients and families.
+He focuses on providing personalized care and treatments for all your oral health needs and wants.

 General Dentistry in Washington, DC